Shawn-gitman/D_A_project/README.md

 # Description of Read-Speak_Korean_Webapp(RSKW)
 This is a descrete application from "Read-Speak_Korean_Webapp_Prediction" that focuses on web functionalities.
 If you want to predict scores based on Linear Regression, check out my latest repository in Github.
-Check out the explanation video of RSKW below and See results at https://www.readandspeak.ml/
+Check out the explanation video of RSKW below and see results at https://www.readandspeak.ml/

 [![Watch the video](p.png)](https://www.canva.com/design/DAEzIHL7dio/AdGFUXZPWOr60XDsQTv72A/view?utm_content=DAEzIHL7dio&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)

-## Dependencies
+## RSKW Dependencies
 This application is built in Flask web-framework along with Python.
 In advance, we recommend to install prerequisites in the command line.

-## Environment(Reference)
+## RSKW Environments and References
 RSK_Webapp is implemented in(with)
 * Flask
 * HTML, CSS, Javascript